-I am happy to write about this hike as we were confused from the information about this walk when we first looked at it.
-Hopefully it will be easier to follow now.
+I am happy to write about this hike as we were confused by the information about this walk when we first looked at it.
+Hopefully, it will be easier to follow now.

 This great park is totally worth the visit.
 It has three main entrances, Porte Ste- Béatrix, Porte St-Jean de Marta and Porte Ste-Mélanie.
 The Rivière L’Assomption crosses this park and offers three waterfalls which can be viewed from bridges.
 The walk – Sentier Desjardins which is described here is about 5km return.

 Address: 561 Rang des Dalles, Sainte-Béatrix, QC J0K 1Y0Parc National des Chutes Monte-á-Peine-et-des-DallesRegion: LanaudièreCar: Drive north about 1h20 from MontrealOpen: usually May until end of OctoberEntrance fee: 7$ per person, 4$ for kids 6+, other rates for groups, family, please check websiteTo my opinion a regular stroller would not be suitable, an all-terrain stroller would suffice but be prepare to carry it at some parts